IPK-BIT/edal-pgp-knowledgebase/CONTRIBUTING.md

 ## Setup

-The e!Dal-PGP Knowledge Base is built on [astro starlight](https://starlight.astro.build).
+The e!DAL-PGP Knowledge Base is built on [astro starlight](https://starlight.astro.build).
 Additional custom components and styling were reused from https://github.com/nfdi4plants/nfdi4plants.knowledgebase create by [Kevin Freymaurer](https://github.com/Freymaurer).
 Many features not covered here specifically may be found in their docs.

 Starlight itself builds on [Astro](https://astro.build).
 Please check out [their website](https://docs.astro.build/en/install-and-setup/) for detailed installation instructions.